-CHAP areas are lands owned by private individuals as working farms and ranches that are leased for public hunting access only by the South Dakota Department of Game, Fish and Parks.
-Money from the sale of hunting licenses and Federal Aid money from a tax on hunting equipment sales is used to pay the leases.
+CHAP areas are lands owned by private individuals as working farms and ranches that are leased for public hunting access by GFP.
+Funds from the sale of hunting licenses and the Wildlife and Sportfish Restoration program are used to pay these leases.
 Permission is needed to hunt these areas and can be received via self-serve check in boxes, on-line reservations, or by directly contacting the landowner.
 Landowner permission is required for fishing and trapping.
 See the Public Hunting Atlas for more details.
-There is no driving on these areas except on designated trails which are marked with signs.
+Driving is prohibited on CHAPs except on designated trails marked with signs.